huynguy-db/arcion-docs/content/docs/sources/source-setup/SQLServer/snapshot-replication.md

 ## I. Required Permissions

 To allow replication, you need to first verify that the necessary permissions are in place on source SQL Server.
-For more information, see [SQL Server User Permissions](/../../references/source-prerequisites/sqlserver/#sql-server-user-permissions).
+For more information, see [SQL Server User Permissions]({{< relref "../../source-prerequisites/sqlserver#sql-server-user-permissions" >}})

 ## II.
 Set up connection configuration
 Specify the connection details of your SQL Server instance to Replicant in one of the following two ways: